scrabbletank/farhome-rules/rulesdoc.md

 #### Battering Ram
 *Requires 2 Stamina*

-If you move at least 2 tiles before making an attack or maneuver, roll an additional wound die for the damage.
+If you move at least 2 tiles before making an attack or maneuver, add an extra wound die for the damage.

 #### Charmer
 *Requires 2 Conversation Proficiency*